altwalker/docker-images/altwalker/README.md

 ## How to use this image

-This image creates a script facilitating runnig AltWalker's command line on a docker container.
+This image creates a script facilitating running AltWalker's command line on a docker container.

 ### Create a Dockerfile in your project